benjaminLevinson/benjaminLevinson.github.io/content/articles/good-ai-is-bad-for-itself.md

 ---
-title: "Good AI Is Bad for the Web"
+title: "Good AI Is Bad for Itself—and the Web"
 date: 2023-04-09T00:48:11-05:00
 ---